 Is Clat Exam Tough?

-Students that pursue a program that incorporates mathematics and science as the source of knowledge’s soul are well trained in diving into the unknown.
+Students pursuing a program incorporating mathematics and science as the source of knowledge’s soul are well-trained in diving into the unknown.
 These students’ initial choice is generally not law; it is something that they stumble upon by chance.
 But if you’re a science student who wants to walk in the shoes of a lawyer, this is the career for you!

-If you’ve looked into getting into India’s top legal schools, CLAT is the only option, comparable to JEE MAINS, AIIMS, and NEET.
-The only thing that distinguishes them is the amount of time it takes to prepare them.
-CLAT is comparable to an aptitude exam that tends to judge your mental ability and understanding and thus does not take long to prepare for.
-Engineering and medical entrances require at least two dedicated years to get into the elite institutions, whereas CLAT is comparable to an aptitude exam that tends to judge your mental ability and understanding, and thus does not take long to prepare for.
+If you’ve looked into getting into India’s top legal schools, CLAT is the only option comparable to JEE MAINS, AIIMS, and NEET.
+The only thing distinguishing them is the time it takes to prepare them.
+CLAT is comparable to an aptitude exam that tends to judge your mental ability and understanding and thus does not take long to prepare.
+Engineering and medical entrances require at least two dedicated years to enter elite institutions.
+In contrast, CLAT is comparable to an aptitude exam that tends to judge your mental ability and understanding and thus does not take long to prepare for.

 Is it too late for me to study for the CLAT?

-- You can study for CLAT on your own if you are passionate about it and know exactly what you need to learn.
+- You can study for CLAT independently if you are passionate about it and know exactly what you need to learn.

-- Logical thinking is typically simple; all that is necessary to do successfully is patience and time management.
+- Logical thinking is typically simple; patience and time management are all necessary to do it successfully.
 In this section, the only criterion for scoring is speed.
-There are 40 questions to answer to increase speed, and one cannot afford to squander a single minute.
+To increase speed, there are 40 questions to answer, and one cannot afford to squander a single minute.
 It is necessary to try to complete them in 30 minutes.
 I recommend that you practice answering 45 questions in half an hour so that your body and brain get more accustomed to dealing with stress and time constraints.

 - Because the syllabus for Numerical Reasoning (Mathematics) extends through the tenth grade, NCERTs are the ideal choice.
-There are just 20 questions in this area, and they are usually simple.
-This part should be tried last because it carries the least amount of weight.
+There are just 20 questions in this area, which are usually simple.
+This part should be tried last because it carries the least weight.

 - Self-study is possible; one must read at least two newspapers, with The Hindu and The Indian Express being the most popular.
 Comprehension, antonyms, and synonyms are all included in the English portion.
 Because their sources can’t be pinpointed, it’s the best option.
 This section has 40 questions.